Channels-DVR-Goodies/channels-dvr-goodies.github.io/index.md

  > **Your attention please:** these goodies are not provided by, and are in no way endorsed or supported by Fancy Bits LLC, the
  > developers of the Channels DVR.
 If any part of these goodies don't work for you, that's my obligation to fix, not theirs.

-If these goodies start to become a support burden from them, they would be well within their rights to ask me to 'cease and desist'.
+If any of these goodies start to become a support burden for the good folks at Fancy Bits LLC, they would be well within their rights to ask me to 'cease and desist'.

-Channels DVR is valuable to me, as is the work they put into improving it.
+The Channels DVR software is valuable to me, as is the work they put into improving it.
 I don't want to do anything that could get in the way of that continuing.

 ## [DVR2Plex](https://channels-dvr-goodies.github.io/DVR2Plex)